GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 The sizes of the L0, L1 and L2 caches, which may vary depending on the GPU, are reported in the System information pane in the Overview tab.

-The L1 cache does not perform any actual caching on Radeon RX 9000 series GPUs, so the L1 cache counter is not displayed for profiles captured on this hardware.
+The L1 cache does not perform any actual caching on RDNA 4-based GPUs, so the L1 cache counter is not displayed for profiles captured on this hardware.

 Users may use the legend on the left to choose which counters to include in the graph.

+The user interaction for all other counters is identical to the user interaction for the cache counters.

 .. image:: media_rgp/rgp_wavefront_occupancy_counters_2.png